StranMax/rfintext/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Main purpose for this package is:
+Main purpose for this package is to:
-\* To share text mining data sets easily.
+\* Share text mining data sets easily.
 \* Provide a few simple pre processing functions.
-Nothing special only wrappers around dplyr functionality.
+Nothing special only wrappers around dplyr and other tidyverse functions.
-\* Document all the work done.
+\* Document all the steps for reproducible data analysis.

 > NOTE!
-It is strongly recommended to use dplyr functions directly
+It is strongly recommended to use functions directly from other
-> provided by other packages directly since all the helper functions
+> packages since all the helper functions provided here are highly
-> provided here are highly likely to change many times before I decide
+> likely to change many times before I decide how they should look like
-> how they should look like and function.
+> and function.

-This package contains data set `aspol` created from Finnish housing policy documents.
+This package contains following data sets:
+- `aspol`: Finnish housing policy documents.
+- `strategia`: Strategy documents of Finnish municipalities.
 Other data sets might be added later.
-Currently all the functionalities are tested with aspol data set only.
+Currently all the functionalities are tested on `aspol` data set only.

 ## Installation